ThamanGurung01/Blogger/README.md

 Blog Application

-A feature-rich blog application for creating, reading, updating, and deleting blog posts, complete with a comment section and user authentication.
+A blog application for creating, reading, updating, and deleting blog posts, complete with a comment section and user authentication.
 Features
     User Authentication: Secure login and signup functionality.
     Create and Manage Posts: Add, edit, and delete your blog posts.